dtr-org/unit-e-project/specs/spec_v1.0.md

 ```

 # **Block finalization**
 Blocks are not finalized in Particl or Bitcoin, so this portion of the algorithm will require the most changes.
-We split the process into four parts: (1) deposit, (2) voting, (3) finalization/rewards, and (4) slashing.
-Our design decisions here are modeled heavily on the implementation decisions of Casper.
+To support this we need few basic functionalities or primitives: (1) deposit, (2) voting, (3) slashing, (4) logout, (5) withdraw.
+Our design choices are modeled heavily on Casper implementation.

 At the moment we don't foresee any changes to the block header or internal structure.